 Have 3 or more family members (or friends) sit at a table.
 Place a piece of paper and a black Sharpie in front of each person.

-Ask everyone to choose a person from the table and challenge that person to draw a part of the head/face.
-It can be: nose, eyes, mouth, ears, head outline, etc. Any single part.
+Ask everyone to choose a person from the table and challenge that person to draw a part of the head or face.
+It can be the nose, eyes, mouth, ears, head outline, etc. Any single part.

 As soon as everyone is done drawing the first feature, pass the paper to the person sitting to your right.

 Now another family member (or friend) will tell you what to draw next: maybe it’s the eyebrows this time, or teeth, or hair, a beard, or mustache.
-Anything goes, pretty much.
+Anything goes.
 Just keep in mind that we are focusing only on portraits, from the neck up.